nhsconnect/FHIR-NRLS-API/pages/overview/overview_release_notes.md

      - RESOURCE_CREATED
      - RESOURCE_ DELETED
    - Error Handling section updated to reflect API re-alignment with DDC NRL Service implementation.
-   - Exceptions raised by the Spine Core common requesthandler and not the NRL Service will be supported by the default Spine OperationOutcome [spine-operationoutcome-1-0](https://fhir.nhs.uk/StructureDefinition/spine-operationoutcome-1-0) profile which binds to the default Spine valueSet [spine-response-code-1-0](https://fhir.nhs.uk/ValueSet/spine-response-code-1-0).
+   - Exceptions raised by the Spine Core common requesthandler and not the NRL Service will be supported by the default Spine OperationOutcome [spine-operationoutcome-1-0](https://fhir.nhs.uk/StructureDefinition/spine-operationoutcome-1-0) profile which binds to the default Spine ValueSet [spine-response-code-1-0](https://fhir.nhs.uk/ValueSet/spine-response-code-1-0).
 Codes include:
      - UNSUPPORTED_MEDIA_TYPE
 - Pagination removed from Provider and Consumer search API.
 - CapabilityStatement conformance functionality removed from this release.